SOCIAL IMPACT

 OTHER CHARITABLE WORK

-• Director and Chair of Produced in Kent, to support small food producers and growers through COVID-19 and to promote local food and drink.
+• Executive Director and Chair of Produced in Kent, to support small food producers and growers through COVID-19 and to promote local food and drink.

 • Deputy Lieutenant of Kent to support the Lord Lieutenant in her role as the official representative of His Majesty The King in Kent.